-There are other outstanding and potential claims (including indemnity claims) and legal actions between The Star, its controlled entities (including joint venture entities or partners), and third parties as at 31 December 2022.
+There are other outstanding and potential claims (including indemnity claims) and legal actions between The Star, its controlled entities (including joint venture entities or partners), and third parties as at 30 June 2023.
 These include (amongst others):

-- matters which were the subject of the Bell and Gotterson Reviews; - claims for additional costs, extensions of time and damages in relation to certain of The Star's and its controlled entities' current developments including between DBC and the contract builder for Queen's Wharf (see, in particular, 'Opening of Queen's Wharf Brisbane'); and - the NSW Government's compulsory acquisition of 37-69 Union Street, Pyrmont Sydney in which The Star Group holds a 50% interest.
+- · matters which were the subject of the Bell and Gotterson Reviews; - claims for additional costs, extensions of time and damages in relation to certain of The Star's and its controlled entities' current developments including by Multiplex (see, in particular, 'Multiplex proceedings against DBC'); and - a claim by The Star and FEC in relation to the valuation provided by the NSW Valuer General in relation to the NSW Government's compulsory acquisition of 37-69 Union Street, Pyrmont Sydney in which The Star Group holds a 50% Interest.